wpmudev/popup-pro/README.md

 #### 3. Setup project

 In command line switch to the `plugins/popover` plugin folder.
-Run this command to set up grunt for the M2 plugin:
+Run this command to set up grunt for the plugin:

 ```
 #!bash
-# Install automation tools for M2:
+# Install automation tools:
 $ cd <path-to-wordpress>/wp-content/plugins/popover
 $ npm install